getify/You-Dont-Know-JS/types & grammar/ch2.md

 a.toFixed( 4 ); // "42.5900"
 ```

-Notice that the output is actually a string representation of the number, and that the value is `0`-padded on the right-hand side if you ask for more decimals than the value holds.
+Notice that the output is actually a `string` representation of the `number`, and that the value is `0`-padded on the right-hand side if you ask for more decimals than the value holds.

 `toPrecision(..)` is similar, but specifies how many *significant digits* should be used to represent the value: